Habib ibn Maslama al-Fihri

+Ḥabīb ibn Maslama al-Fihrī (حبيب بن مسلمة الفهري; c.
+617–c.
+662) was an Arab general during the Early Muslim conquests, under Mu'awiyah ibn Abi Sufyan.
+Habib fought in the Muslim conquest of the Levant and against the Byzantines in Upper Mesopotamia, where he later served as governor.
+He took part in an expedition against Byzantine-controlled Armenia and was appointed governor of the subdued Armenian territories.
+Habib was recalled from Armenia to fight the Byzantines in northern Syria.
+In the First Fitna he remained loyal to Mu'awiyah and fought with distinction at the Battle of Siffin.
+After Mu'awiyah became caliph Habib was appointed governor of Armenia and Adharbayjan.

 Life

 Origin and career under Umar

 Born in Mecca c.
 617, Habib was a member of the Muharib ibn Fihr clan of the Quraysh tribe (the tribe to which Muhammad belonged).
 He fought with distinction in the Muslim conquest of the Levant and of Upper Mesopotamia against the Byzantines.
 He led a cavalry squadron in the Battle of Yarmuk, and Caliph Umar (r.
 634–644) appointed him first as governor of Homs and later of Upper Mesopotamia.

 His record in the battles against the Byzantines led to his nickname of Ḥabīb al-Rūm ("Habib of the Byzantines", which if translated fully results in the rather ironic "The Beloved One of the Byzantines").
 Caliph Umar is said to have been impressed by him, and to have opened the treasury (or the arsenal, according to other accounts) for him to take what he wished; Habib only took a set of weapons, leaving the treasure untouched.